5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 	- Add `WakeConfigData`.
 It's part of the "verbs.txt":</br>![verbspcfg](https://user-images.githubusercontent.com/76865553/171962726-acbb19cd-e231-43f1-9499-6025f6f1898a.png)
 	- Change the `LayoutID` the PinConfig Data should be associated with.
 12. This is the resulting entry:</br>![PCfginfopl](https://user-images.githubusercontent.com/76865553/171962769-834652b6-96e3-462e-bc39-3ed7e9c258af.png)
-13. Highlight the raw text (even empty space) for this entry, exactly as shown below:
+13. Highlight the raw text of this entry, exactly as shown below (whitespace included):
 ![01CopyPinCfgPlist](https://user-images.githubusercontent.com/76865553/173181910-77013179-0a5c-43b1-b2b6-1040d334e20b.png)
 14. Copy the raw text to the Clipboard
 15. Close the Plist Editor but **DON'T SAVE THE FILE!!!**